Bekaboo/dropbar.nvim/README.md

 - [ ] Add scrollbar to the menu when the symbol list is too long

+- [ ] Ability to hide/show the winbar on each window separately

 ## Requirements

 - Neovim **Nightly** (>= 0.10.0-dev)